 Instant Access to State, County and Municipal Records

-What is Contained in an Indiana Criminal Record?
+What is An Indiana Criminal Record?

-- Full name and aliases of the subject
+- Subject’s full name and aliases

 - Birthday, race, ethnicity, and unique physical descriptors